tfullwood/canvas-contrib/README.md

 ------

 API_Examples includes examples of using the Canvas API.
 There are scripts for fetching all sorts of changes and making changes.
-The scripts are organized by activity type then by programming language.
+The scripts are organized by activity type, then by programming language.

 Branding
 ------

-Branding includes many examples of using javascript and CSS to brand you instance of Canvas.
+Branding includes many examples of using javascript and CSS to brand your instance of Canvas.